speed47/btrfs-list/README.md

   -p, --profile PROFILE      consider data profile as 'dup', 'single', 'raid0',
                                'raid1', 'raid10', 'raid5' or 'raid6', for
-                               realfree space calculation (default: autodetect)
+                               free space calculation (default: autodetect)

-      --show-all             show all information for each item --show-gen             show generation of each item
+  -a, --show-all             show all information for each item
+      --show-gen             show generation of each item
       --show-cgen            show generation at creation of each item --show-id              show id of each item
-      --show-uuid            show uuid of each item
+      --show-parent          show parent id of each item --show-toplevel        show top level of each item --show-uuid            show uuid of each item
+      --show-puuid           show parent uuid of each item --show-ruuid           show received uuid of each item --show-otime           show snap creation time

+  -w, --wide                 don't truncate uuids on output (this is the
+                               default if STDOUT is NOT a term) --no-wide              always truncate uuids on output (useful to override above default)

 SIZE can be a number (in bytes), or a number followed by k, M, G, T or P.
 ```